This website is maintained by the History Trust's two community history officers and other Community Engagement staff.

 - using the National Standards for Australian Museums and Galleries

-Community history officers also administer History SA's two annual grant funds and work with eligible organisations to enable them to achieve registration or accreditation status in the Community Museums Program.
+Community history officers also administer the History Trust's two annual grant funds and work with eligible organisations to enable them to achieve registration or accreditation status in the Community Museums Program.

 Skills workshops are offered on a regular basis and community history officers are available to visit museums and other collecting organisations to provide advice and assistance on an as needs basis.